mahtabbigverdi/Umolmo/README.md

 ### Examples

-I have been using the script in `examples/run_gantry.py` to make launching jobs easier, but please don't launch directly since it will my personal beaker secrets.
+I have been using the script in `examples/run_gantry.py` to make launching jobs easier, but don't use it directly since it will use my personal beaker secrets.

 ## Citation